athtran/Chess/README.md

 # Chess

-Console game built in pure Ruby.
+Classic two player turned based board game, readapted as a console game built in pure Ruby.

 ![wow these guys are bad players](/demo.gif)